engineerkong/Learning_Notes/Kaggle.md

 4. Group unaware:removes all group membership information from the dataset.

 confusion matrix - Sensitivity / True positive rate

-In the **model cards** lesson, you’ll learn how to use a popular framework for improving public accountability for AI models.
+- In the **model cards** lesson, you’ll learn how to use a popular framework for improving public accountability for AI models.

+A model card is a short document that provides key information about a machine learning model.
+Model cards increase transparency by communicating information about trained models to broad audiences.